Minestom/minestom.net/docs/world/batch.md

 batch.apply(instance, 100, 64, 100, null);
 ```

-Every apply rebuilds an `AbsoluteBlockBatch` from scratch, re-inserting each block into a fresh per-chunk map.
+Every apply rebuilds an `AbsoluteBlockBatch` from scratch.
 If you apply the same batch to the same position repeatedly, convert it once and cache the result:

 ```java
 AbsoluteBlockBatch absolute = batch.toAbsoluteBatch(100, 64, 100);
 ```

-`toAbsoluteBatch()` without arguments converts at the origin (0, 0, 0).
+`toAbsoluteBatch()` without arguments converts at the origin.

 ## Inverses

 An inverse undoes a batch after it has been applied.
-With `setCalculateInverse(true)`, `apply` returns a new batch containing the previous state of every block it overwrote.
+With `setCalculateInverse(true)`, `apply` returns a new batch holding the previous state of every block it overwrote.
 The inverse of a `RelativeBlockBatch` is an `AbsoluteBlockBatch`, pinned to the position it was applied at.

 ```java
 RelativeBlockBatch batch = new RelativeBlockBatch(new BatchOption().setCalculateInverse(true));